 "Things have changed a lot," he said.

-"Immediately afterwards there were fears that similar difficulties might arise but things did begin to move."'Right time'
+"Immediately afterwards there were fears that similar difficulties might arise but things did begin to move."

 He said Wrexham council changed its housing policy with the county borough acting as an official dispersal area for asylum seekers as it had housed all the Iraqi Kurds in close proximity within the estate.